matfish2/vue-tables-2/README.md

 Child rows allow for a custom designed output area, namely a hidden child row underneath each row, whose content you are free to set yourself.

 When using the `childRow` option you must pass a unqiue `id` property for each row, which is used to track the current state.
-If your identifer key is not `id`, use the `uniqueKey` option to set it.
+If your identifier key is not `id`, use the `uniqueKey` option to set it.

-The syntax is identincal to that of templates:
+The syntax is identical to that of templates:

 Using Scoped Slots: